-The accompanying consolidated financial statements include the accounts of the Company and of those entities controlled by the Company (Subsidiaries).
+The accompanying consolidated financial statements include the accounts of the Company and of those entities controlled by the Company (Subsidiaries), except certain subsidiaries that are undergoing a liquidation process and are not relevant (Note 1 (c.4)).
 The Company considers that control of an entity is achieved when the Company has the power to govern their financial and operating policies in order to obtain benefits from their activities.